-They are pricey, but they provide tremendous value, great sound and the quality is fantastic.
+The Yamaha Guitar is pricey, but they provide tremendous value, great sound and the quality is fantastic.
+A great Kids Guitar!

-Yamaha Guitar for Kids just makes a great guitar for kids and children!
+The Yamaha Guitar is just a great guitar for kids and children!
 They are pricey, but they provide tremendous value, great sound and the quality it fantastic.
-We would recommend these guitars for kids who have already demonstrated the desire to master the guitar and have been playing with a guitar for kids for awhile.
+We would recommend the Yamaha guitar for kids who have already demonstrated the desire to master the guitar and have been playing with a guitar for kids for awhile.
 You don't want to spend this kind of money for a child that really isn't interested in the instrument.

 Torakusu Yamaha, Yamaha’s founder, was an engineer who made his living repairing surgical equipment in Hamamatsu, a coastal fishing town on the Pacific ocean.
 Hamamatsu is very isolated, and, a township school asked him to repair a reed organ.
 He repaired it and decided that there was an opportunity to grow a simple repair into a manufacturing business, Yamaha produced a working version of the organ within of a year and then started a business located in Hamasatsu to provide organs for Japanese schools.
 He established the Yamaha Organ Manufacturing Company, his countries first musical instrument manufacturing business.
 His entrepreneurial spirit, and determination is ultimately responsible for the success of the company.

 Orders for organs began with a substantial order of 78 organs to be exported to Asia in 1892.
 Following this, Yamaha Organ embraced modern mass-production methods, and by 1889 it had grown it’s staff to more than 100 people and produced over 250 organs annually